 - Am I holding onto this because I think I should love it?

-- Am I saving this just in case? for that “SOMEDAY?”
+- Am I saving this just in case I’ll need it… someday, down the road?

 - Do I have multiples of the same thing?